SpeedyWeather/SpeedyWeather.jl/docs/src/primitiveequation.md

 every ``k`` twice to get from ``\Phi_k`` to ``\Phi_{k-1}`` via ``\Phi_{k-\tfrac{1}{2}}``.
 For the first half-level integration we use ``T_k`` for the second ``T_{k-1}``.

+!!! warning "Semi-implicit time integration: Geopotential"
+    With the semi-implicit time integration in SpeedyWeather the Geopotential is not calculated from the spectral temperature at the current, but at the previous time step.
+    This is because this is a linear term that we solve implicitly to avoid instabilities from gravity waves.
+    For details see section [Semi-implicit time stepping](@ref implicit_primitive).

 ## Surface pressure tendency

 The surface pressure increases with a convergence of the flow above.
 Written in terms